 After a few months—when your new root has integrated with your jawbone—we top it with a dental crown or quality prosthetic.

 This restores your smile, your bite force, and allows you to indulge in a diet without restrictions.
 It really is like a do-over for tooth loss.

 Caring for Implants and Preventing Future Tooth Loss

 Fortunately, caring for dental implants means you brush, floss, and visit your dentist.
 There are no added steps because implants are treated just like natural adult teeth.

-Preventive dentistry means seeing our dentist every six months for exams and teeth cleanings, and having dental implants does not change this.
+Preventive dentistry means seeing our dentists in Denver every six months for exams and teeth cleanings, and having dental implants does not change this.
 The integrity of your gums is crucial for implant longevity and to prevent further tooth loss.
 Additionally, your dentist can check on your implants, screen you for oral cancer, and make sure there are no emerging issues like cavities or gingivitis.